Bury St Edmunds,

 No one has favorited this theater yet

+Located in Bury St Edmunds, Suffolk, at the corner of Brentgovel Street & Well Street.
 One of the original Odeon Theatre’s built by Oscar Deutsch for his Odeon Theatres Ltd. circuit.
-The Odeon Theatre, Bury St. Edmunds opened on 5th July 1937 with Merle Oberon in "Beloved Enemy" and Claire Trevor in "Star for a Night".
+The Odeon Theatre, Bury St Edmunds opened on 5th July 1937 with Merle Oberon in "Beloved Enemy" and Claire Trevor in "Star for a Night".
 The opening was attended by Merle Oberon in person.

 The Focus Cinema closed on 30th October 1982 with Walt Disney’s "Snow White and the Seven Dwarfs".
 It was demolished in 1983 and was replaced by a shopping arcade.

 Just login to your account and subscribe to this theater